sduignan559/Hyperskills_Java/Battleship/readme.md

-A simple game of battleship played useing the CLI and 2*2 array
+A simple game of battleship played using the CLI and 2*2 array

 -Example output
 ----------------------------------------------------------------------------------------------------